LeanKit-Labs/cowpoke/README.md

  * `HOST_PORT`=8800
  * `NEDB_PATH`="./data"
  * `SLACK_TOKEN`=""
+ * 'DOCKER_USER'=""
+ * 'DOCKER_PASS'=""
+ * 'GITHUB_TOKEN'=""
+ * 'GITHUB_OWNER'=""
+ * 'API_KEY'=""

+DOCKER_USER, DOCKER_PASS, GITHUB_OWNER and GITHUB_TOKEN must be defined in order for cowpoke to properly startup.

+If API_KEY is defined all requests to cowpoke will use this for authentication and reject any requests without a bearer header that matches the given value.

 ## Concepts
 Cowpoke is designed to handle service upgrade patterns for Rancher.
 Externalizing this allows the implementation behavior to evolve independently from Drone build files - something we feel is key given the number of services we have.
 It also allows us to externalize things like Rancher credentials as well as managing upgrades that may span multiple Rancher environments and stack definitions.